simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-certifications-comparison-guide-2026/index.en.md

 **Bottom Line:** **Cloud certifications are the highest ROI investment in cybersecurity certification in 2026.** This isn't even close anymore.

+{{< figure src="aws-azure-cloud-security-certification-roi.webp" alt="Diagram showing AWS and Azure cloud security certifications combined in 38 percent of cybersecurity job listings in 2026, second only to CISSP" >}}

 ______

 ### SANS GIAC: The Lamborghini of Certifications